Search Menu

 The Aztecs believed the Xolo could protect a house from evil spirits as well as human intruders.
 These dogs will speak up and let you know if anyone comes to the house — but since they can be reserved with strangers, don’t expect them to frighten off any intruders.

-Xolos will often bond with one member of the family in particular, but everyone in the family will feel their warmth — including other dogs, who they like to have around.
+Known for their loyalty, Xolos will often bond with one member of the family in particular, but everyone in the family will feel their warmth — including other dogs, whom they like to have around.
 They might be a little more reserved with strangers, but not typically aggressive.

-Though Xolos still have some common irritants — namely saliva, skin, and some hair — many people who suffer from dog allergies find that they don’t have a problem with Xolos.
+Though Xolos still have some common irritants—namely saliva, skin, and some hair—many people who suffer from dog allergies find that they don’t have a problem with Xolos.
 However, this is far from universal, and allergy sufferers interested in Xolos should spend some time with one before committing, to see how they may react.

 Thanks in part to their hardy origins in ancient jungles, Xolos are an overall healthy breed.
 The Xolo Club of America does recommend hip, ophthalmologist, cardiac, and patella (kneecap) tests, and reputable breeders should be able to show proof of such tests for your puppy’s parents.
 But for the most part, a Xolo that receives good food and exercise should have minimal health problems.